 “Create spaces that guarantee everyone’s voice is heard by remembering that not everyone likes to speak up in meetings,” she suggests.
 “Set agendas ahead of time so everyone can contribute; create space in group meetings for individual brainstorming; and provide other channels for feedback.”

-Asking what other people need and observing what makes them comfortable, especially if it’s different from what makes you comfortable, can help you make meetings and other business interactions more effective.
+Asking what other people need and observing what makes them comfortable, especially if it’s different from what makes you comfortable, can help you hold more efficient and productive meetings.